vorkutavorkutlag/CVUT-FIT-STUDIES/COURSES/BIE-PA1/LECTURE 18.md

 ### Select Sort

 Find the smallest element in the remainder of the array.
 Swap the smallest and first element.
 Repeat the previous steps, with the array one element smaller.

+### Insert Sort
+Start with the first element of the array.
+The array is sorted.
+Take element with index 1 and insert it to the sorted array, the size of the sorted array increases.
+Continue with elements on all the indices until it is inductively sorted.